Welcome to SFAC

 Registered UK charity 1095091

-Worldwide, there are millions of children who are separated from their families due to circumstances such as wars, famine, disasters, disease, poverty, orphaned & abandonment, trafficking, abuse and neglect.
+Worldwide, there are millions of children who are separated from their families due to wars, famine, disasters, disease, poverty, orphaned & abandonment, trafficking, abuse and neglect.
 A great many of these children are moved into institutions in the event of a "better life".
-Although often classified as orphans most (80 - 90%) have at least one living parent, sometimes both.
-But even when a child has no living parent they most certainly have living relatives somewhere who are rarely sought out.
-It is at that point the child loses all connection with their roots and origins something many child care workers are oblivious to.
+Sadly, many well meaning donors are still too eager to think orphanages are the solution when not one of them would ever place their own children into an orphanage!
+Although often classified as orphans most, (80 - 85%) have at least one living parent, sometimes both and almost all have living relatives somewhere who are rarely sought out.
+It is at that point the child loses all connection with their roots and origins something many well meaning care workers rarely consider.

-Whether a child has been abandoned by their family, chosen to leave for the streets or orphaned they have suffered the biggest loss imaginable - their family, their community and their roots.
+Whether a child has been abandoned by their family, chosen to leave for the streets or orphaned they have suffered the biggest loss imaginable - their family, their community, their culture and identity.
 These traumas can have a long lasting impact on the most vulnerable of children.
-Just imagine if you suddenly discovered you had living relatives or even birth parents you were not aware of and not had the opportunity to grow up with, how would you feel?
+Just imagine if you suddenly discovered that you had living relatives or even birth parents you were not aware of and never had the opportunity to grow up with, how would you feel?
+What would you do?

 What we want to see?